Q. How can I check if my chosen journal meets my funder’s Open Access requirements?

 Q. What is rights retention?

 Rights retention is a new strategy that aims to help researchers to publish in journals that are not otherwise compliant with Plan S Open Access policies (such as UKRI and Wellcome).
 Instead of paying charges to publish openly, rights retention allows the researcher to keep the rights to their author’s accepted manuscript so they can deposit it in their chosen repository without embargo.
-To find out more about how to do this, visit the Open Access website: https://www.openaccess.cam.ac.uk/funder-open-access-policies/rights-retention
+This is supported by the University's new Self-Archiving Policy which ensures that researchers can still publish in their journal of choice and comply with their funder policies.

 For information on data availability statements, visit https://www.cambridge.org/core/services/authors/open-data/data-availability-statements